 Since the website launch, we have been working with Top Tier Seamless Gutters to add content to their website and with their internet marketing.

-Owner Nathan Littlefield and his crews install seamless gutters and underground drainage, and clean and repair gutters in the Jacksonville, Florida and southern Georgia area, for both residential and commercial clients.
+Owner/operator Nathan Littlefield and his crews install seamless gutters and gutter screens, and clean and repair gutters in the Jacksonville, Florida and southern Georgia area, for both residential and commercial clients.

-Periodically updating a website content provides different, interesting information and photos for repeat website visitors and helps keep their website ranking better in search engine results.
+Periodically updating a website content provides different, interesting information and photos for repeat website visitors.
+This updating helps keep their website ranking better in search engine results.

-Earlier Top Tier Seamless Gutters projects are shared on their Seamless Gutter Projects web page.
-Information and photos from more recent projects are added as articles in their Top Tiers Seamless Gutters blog, to make visiting their website a more informative and rewarding experience.
+The earlier Top Tier Seamless Gutters projects are shared on their Seamless Gutter Projects web page.
+Information and photos from more recent projects are added as articles in their Top Tiers Seamless Gutters blog.
+Adding new blog articles as projects are completed make visiting their website a more informative and rewarding experience.

-So if you are in the market for gutters, gutter repairs, gutter cleaning or underground drainage piping, give Nathan Littlefield at Top Tier Seamless Gutters a call at 904.609.0240.
+So if you are interested in gutters, gutter screens, gutter repairs, or gutter cleaning, give Nathan Littlefield at Top Tier Seamless Gutters a call at 904.609.0240.

 And if you need help getting your small business on the internet, Contact Jax SEO Works; we like to help small businesses.